 The groupons always have expirations dates and they are usually limited to first-time customers.
 The first expiration date is about how long the deal is available for purchase, usually for 24 to 72 hours.
 The second expiration date refers to how long the coupon is valid for redeeming, often for 6 to 12 months.

-Another option besides the coupons, are the card-linked offers.
-They are cashback or discounts received automatically as soon as the user link their debit or credit card to the app.
+Another option besides the coupons, there are the card-linked offers.
+They are cashback or discounts received automatically as soon as the user links their debit or credit card to the app.

 How to get a Groupon